“Developing Headspace” Programme

 A year-long professional wellbeing and support programme for Headteachers

-It offers space for reflection and active, informed listening, for Heads to renew perspective, think strategically and refresh the vitality of their core purpose.
+It offers a regular, reflective space for leaders to renew perspective, think strategically and refresh the vitality of their core purpose.

 The programme aims to support school leaders in 5 key areas…